 Renderings are becoming reality all around Villanova’s campus.
-The pedestrian bridge spanning Lancaster Avenue, which opened in the spring, was the backdrop for hundreds of photos by graduates looking for one last iconic moment as Villanova students.
+This fall, the Finneran Pavilion had its grand re-opening after a complete transformation, both inside and out, providing enhanced space for Villanova Basketball and campus gatherings.
 The Commons, the new residence hall community along Lancaster Avenue, has gone from a skeletal structure to a completed façade, with stonework to match other campus buildings.
-The Finneran Pavilion has a new glass entrance, and the finishing touches are being applied before a grand re-opening in the fall, while Mendel Field is undergoing the final phase of a project to add walkways, terraces and patios this December.
-And since breaking ground on the project earlier this year, the Performing Arts Center at the corner of Lancaster and Ithan avenues has started to take shape.
+The pedestrian bridge spanning Lancaster Avenue, which opened in spring 2018, has become a significant campus landmark while Mendel Field is undergoing the final phase of a project to add walkways, terraces and patios in 2019.
+And since ground was broken for the project earlier this year, the Performing Arts Center at the corner of Lancaster and Ithan avenues has started to take shape.

-Construction began in spring 2018 on the final piece of the complex: a Performing Arts Center.
+Construction began in spring 2018 on the Performing Arts Center.
 Scheduled to open in 2020, the facility will unite the University’s artistic community under one roof, enriching Villanova’s campus and enhancing opportunities across disciplines.
 Serving as home to the Villanova Theatre program, as well as other music, performance and dance activities, it will provide a destination where students, faculty, parents, alumni and members of the local community can share their passion for the arts.

 The new center will feature state-of-the-art performance spaces, including a 400-seat proscenium-style theater and a Courtyard Theater, classrooms to support education and artistic innovation, a dance studio and costume and scenery shops.